Skip to Content

 itself, but many of its symptoms can be treated.
 A good relationship with your

-doctor is important, because the two of you will need to work together to find
+doctor is important.
+That's because the two of you will need to work together to find

 a combination of medicines and behavior changes that will help you get better.